UNAA Comps Australia RULES

 Rules

-UNAA Comps Australia uses a point system for scoring.
-50% or more obstacles are worth 1 point for full completion.
-More difficult obstacles, up to 50% of the course, can be worth 2 points and have a halfway point, which must be clearly marked with a tape mark or other marking.
+The UNAA CA Asia Pacific Championship will use a point system for scoring.
+Some obstacles are worth 1 point for full completion.
+More difficult obstacles can be worth 2 points and have a halfway point, which must be clearly marked with a tape mark or other marking.
 Completion of halfway is worth 1 point and is NOT considered a fail, but a 1-point completion.

 Scoring

 There is a maximum of 3 fails per course.
 After 3 fails, the athlete's run is over.
-They many finish the course (or keep going until a time limit is reached, if the course has a time limit), but will not receive a score for the remaining obstacles.
-Their time will end with last obstacle completed.
+They keep going until a time limit is reached, but will not receive a score for the remaining obstacles.
+Their time will end with the last obstacle completed.

 Score is then determined by points gained, and time of full run.
 Points are the highest priority when determining final score with time being second priority.
 Most points, with fastest time wins.
 Finish or fail an obstacle and move on to the next.